mdinicola/supereffective/README.md

 - pnpm v8 for package management
 - Turborepo (turbo) to accelerate running scripts
 - NextJS 13 + React 18 for the website
-- CSS Modules for styling (no styling libraries)
+- CSS Modules for styling without styling libraries (to be integrated with TailwindCSS in v4)
-- React Context for state management (to be replaced by Redux Toolkit)
+- React Context for state management (to be replaced by Redux Toolkit in v4)
 - MDX + [FrontMater CMS](https://frontmatter.codes/) as the local/static CMS
-- Firebase for authentication and dex data storage (to be replaced by Auth.js and Prisma + PlanetScale)
+- Firebase for authentication and dex data storage (to be replaced by Auth.js, Prisma and Neon.tech PostgreSQL)
 - Vercel (Pro tier) for hosting and deployments
 - GitHub for hosting [static data and spritesheets](https://github.com/itsjavi/supereffective-assets)
-- CloudFlare for CDN and DNS
+- CloudFlare for caching and DNS
+- Maildev as a local
 - Other tools: ESLint, Prettier, Husky, etc.

 This repository is a Turbo monorepo, meaning it contains multiple packages and apps.